Coronavirus (COVID-19) and International Applicants

 We will deal with all students in this situation on a case by case basis, taking into account the situation in your country.
 For further advice you can email email@example.com.

 The centre you are entering with will submit a calculated grade which we will use to see if you meet the conditions of your offer.
-You can read more about how your grade will be calculated in the advice published by Cambridge.
+You can find out how your grade will be calculated from the Awarding grades for Cambridge International qualifications PDF factsheet.

 Many UK Visa Application Centres (VACs) are closed or offering limited services.
 From 1 June 2020 some UK Visa Application Centres (VACs) will begin to open in a small number of locations, where local restrictions allow.
 For advice on visa services in your country, contact: